 RSVP offers a full range of volunteer opportunities with local organizations.
 For example, you may:

-help the elderly through Congregate Meals, Home Delivered Meals, Senior Centers, Senior Fraud Education and Telephone Reassurance programs
+help the elderly and disabled through Home Delivered Meals, Medicare and Senior Fraud Education and Telephone Reassurance programs

-help caregivers of severely disabled persons through Respite Care programs
+help caregivers of persons with Alzheimer's or dementia through Respite Care programs

 help communities through Disaster Preparedness programs